Christ University: Campus

-The university's main campus is spread over 25 acre and is part of the 100 acre Dharmaram College Campus in the central part of Bangalore city.
+The university's main campus is spread over 25 acre and is part of the 100 acre Dharmaram Campus in the central part of Bangalore city.
 It is on the extension of Hosur Road (NH 7) opposite the Bangalore Dairy Circle Flyover.
 The city campus is close to residential localities such as BTM Layout, a residential and commercial area; Koramangala, another large neighborhood; and Jayanagar, one of the largest residential neighborhoods in Bangalore.